wime12/wm-sqlite/README.md

 BIND-PARAMETER.
 Strings, floats, integers, NIL and vectors with element type (UNSIGNED-BYTE 8) can be bound to statement parameters.

-The templating system allows for flexibly constructing the SQL strings.
+The SQL templating system allows for the flexible construction of SQL strings.

 Statements are finalized automatically by the garbage collector.

 ### Statement cache

-Prepared statements are cached automatically if STATEMENT-CACHING-MIXIN is declared as one of the superclasses of a database class.
+Prepared statements are cached if STATEMENT-CACHING-MIXIN is declared as one of the superclasses of a database class.

 ### Query streams

-Querying the database is implemented by query streams.
+Querys on the database are implemented as query streams.
+They can be used like, e.g., usual file streams.
+The element-type of query streams are lists or vectors for raw row data or persistent objects.

+### Blob streams

+Instead of binding vectors with unsigned bytes to statement parameters, blob streams can be used to write binary data to a database.
+When opening a blob stream, it is positioned on a certain column and row in the table of a database.
+The usual binary stream operations can be used to read from or write to the blob.

+By binding zeroblobs to the parameters of statements, placeholders are created which can be filled later by using blob streams.

+### SQL templating system

+A simple templating system allows the inclusion of arbitrary lisp expressions in SQL strings.
+For convenience a reader macro is provided to construct these SQL templates.

+### Persistent objects

+WM-SQLITE provides a metaclass for defining classes of persistent objects.
+Each persistent object corresponds to a row in a database table.
+The persistent slots of a persistent object correspond each to a column in a row.
+Persistent object classes automatically translate from class and slot names to the corresponding database names.

+Many SQL features can be specified for slots like "NOT NULL", "UNIQUE" and if the slot belongs to the primary key of the table.
+Foreign keys are also supported.

+Database tables can automatically be created from persistent class definitions.

+Persistent objects allow the creation, the deletion and the update of records in the database.
+Objects which are connected by foreign keys to another object can easily be retrieved using the REFERENCE function.

+### Caching of persistent objects

+To preserve the identity of persistent objects across database retrievals and to reduce consing, an metaclass for persistent classes is defined which enables caching of persistent objects.
+This caching will not speed up queries considerably, as still database queries are required.